 This is a history of stickies by board.
 This list will not be including stickies that were not archived as such or were not archived as a whole because fuck that.
 All dates are relative 4chan time, which is EST.

-NOTE: There is currently no archive available that has search available to /3/ (that provide posts prior to 2020), meaning I am unable to do a complete search for all /3/ stickies.
+NOTE: There is currently no archive available that can search for stickies on /3/ (Warosu has the old fuuka design, without that capability), meaning I am unable to do a complete search for all /3/ stickies.
 These are all the archived stickies I have been able to piece together (not that many).

+General rules sticky/board information sticky.
 Interestingly enough, this thread was originally started by a regular user who had found a copypasta of the former board sticky in his hard drive.
 After a few pleas for it to be the next board sticky, and a bunch of /3/ related images coming into the bottom-half of the thread, mods stickied it.
-It is unknown when the thread was unstickied, but it was still in existence by June 2015 and possibly until the new sticky was created in 2017.
+It is unknown when the thread was unstickied, but it was still in existence by January 2016 and possibly until the new sticky was created in 2017.

 Complete clone of the thread above except this one was made by mods and didn't have any user posts in it.
 There are several hyperlinks in the thread, including the last post which says "Click here to open this thread."